timeglass/glass/README.md

 - The timer __automatically pauses__ when it doesn't detect any file activity for a while
 - The time you spent is automatically added to the next `git commit`
 - The timer increments in discreet steps: the _minimal billable unit_ (MBU), by default this is 1m.
-- Spent time is stored as metadata using [git-notes](git-scm.com/docs/git-notes) pushed automatically to your remote
+- Spent time is stored as metadata using [git-notes](git-scm.com/docs/git-notes) and pushed automatically

 __Currently Supported: (see roadmap)__